 Other than being a requirement for suppliers there are a few other benefits to keeping your MI returns up to date.
 CCS use this data to keep track of how much business is going through the framework and to which suppliers.

-Take this MISO amnesty as an opportunity to get up to date or risk losing your place on the framework!
+So, remember to keep your MISO up to date or risk losing your place on the framework!
 And, if you are stuck feel free to call your friendly neighbourhood procurement people (yes it’s us!) and we will be happy to point you in the right direction.